 Forward preparation for travel is essential.
 When travelling by plane, a good part of your trip is spent at airports.
 In fact, on many trips you spend more time at an airport than you do flying.
 When traveling with a child who has special needs every step you take needs to be very carefully planned.
-The second and third websites listed are from U.S. sources but have application to special needs travel globally.

 - Website: www.friendshipcircle.org/blog/2012/05/03/airports-and-special-needs-travel-a-complete-guide/

 - Website: www.insurancewith.com/travelling-with-a-medical-condition/travelling-abroad-with-a-disability/